eudoxys/loaddata/README.md

 The result will be a dict with the weather and load data in separate dataframes, with time in rows, and county geodata in columns.

+You can scale the load to any particular year in the EIA annual energy file using the command:

+	data = get_state("CA",year=2022)

+In addition, you can apply your own load growth relative to a particular year, e.g., 7% higher than 2024:

+	data = get_state("CA",year=2024,scalar=1.07)